machard/ledger-web/README.md

 ## TODO

-- Allow apps to define a worker that the host/top window keeps alive.
-That way installed apps can run processes in background and also make their data available to other apps.
-The host/top window api must be limited to the strict minium (apps, devices, notifications...).
+- Find a way somehow to have multiple apps alive at the same time so that they can communicate together.
+A possibility is just for apps to define apps dependencies and run the apps dependencies in an hidden iframe at the same time.

 - Plug react router navigation